About me

 ENGLISH

 I am a Sardinian feminist freelance journalist with a Foreign Languages (Spanish -Castellano- and Mandarin Chinese) University Degree.
-I have been living for sixteen years in Barcelona, where I moved to study the BCN_NY Master Degree in Journalism (collaboration between Universitat de Barcelona and Columbia University).
-I also teach Engagement Journalism, journalistic Ethics from gender, class and ethnicity perspectives as well as Constructive and Solutions journalism at the BCN_NY Master Degree in Journalism.
+I have been living for sixteen years in Barcelona, where I also teach Social Issues Journalism, journalistic Ethics from an intersectional perspective as well as Constructive and Solutions journalism at the BCN_NY Master Degree in Journalism.
 In 2014 I received the Spanish national Young journalism against gender-based violence award and I was selected for the 2014 European Press Prize shortlist with ‘Mafias from a Female Perspective’.
 I am the author of The stolen body, violence and rebellion in the land of mafia, colección Reportajes 360 grados.
 From 2017 to 2020 I was the deputy director of the National Geographic Storica magazine.
 In 2020, together with journalist Monica Pelliccia, and thanks to the Stars4Media pilot project and the Investigative Journalism for Europe (IJ4EU fund), I started “Purple Keys”, a multimedia project on gender-based violence and the covid pandemics and on the feminist responses to the crisis.

-In 2022 together with IrpiMedia and News247.gr I have received a grant from Free Press Unlimited for an investigation on human trafficking between Nigeria and Southern Europe and I was shortlisted for the 2022 Fetisov Journalism Awards.
+In 2022 together with IrpiMedia and News247.gr I have received a grant from Free Press Unlimited for an investigation on human trafficking between Nigeria and Southern Europe and I was shortlisted for the 2022 Fetisov Journalism Awards with a story about discriminations of Roma people in education.
+Between 2022 and 2023 I coordinated the cross-border investigation “The Bankers of irregular migration” (short-listed for the 2023 Daphne Caruana Galizia Prize for Journalism and honorable mention at the TRACE Prize for Investigative Reporting) thanks to the support of the Journalismfund Europe as well as of the IJ4EU fund.

 I practice a constructive and solutions focused, narrative, long-form and slow journalism from a feminist perspective, one that tells stories that deal with conflicts, inequalities, and injustice, but at the same time highlights resilience, responses and alternatives to these problems.
 I am an accredited trainer of the Solutions Journalism Network and a member of the International Press Institute.